Uncovers COVID-19 Insights With MEDITECH’s BCA Solution

 “We used MEDITECH’s Professional Services for a project in the past and they were very responsive and great to work with,” said Kelly Lippold, director of Clinical Informatics.
 “We wanted to track patients in-house who had been tested and run occupancy stats from certain locations, but our Professional Services analyst brought more ideas to the table and expanded what we would be able to look at.”

-MPS assisted the hospital’s Incident Command team with evaluating, designing, and testing BCA dashboards, and creating reports to achieve their organizational goals.
+MEDITECH assisted the hospital’s Incident Command team with evaluating, designing, and testing BCA dashboards, and creating reports to achieve their organizational goals.
 NMC Health’s daily operational huddles are conducted based on data from three key dashboards: Snapshot, Lab Tests, and Supply Tracking.

 Provides a real-time view of in-house patients, which locations they’re in, their testing status, and the number of patients on ventilators.
 Management also uses this dashboard to filter out key areas of concern, such as monitoring the hospital’s occupancy rate to prepare for potential step-down overflow units.
 A “test pending” special indicator monitors patients across care settings; if patients are tested and diagnosed in an outpatient setting and later return to the inpatient setting with more serious symptoms, the indicator is still present.